 Liability for hazing also extends to student organizations, and not just to those who directly participated in the hazing acts.

-Pepperdine University prohibits any recognized student organization from engaging collectively or individually in hazing.
-Specific examples include, but are not limited to, any of the following:
+Pepperdine University also prohibits any recognized student organization from engaging collectively or individually in hazing.
+Examples of activities that the University will consider to be hazing include, but are not limited to, any of the following:

 Disciplinary action at the University level is considered independent from other court proceedings and may be instituted against a student also charged in civil or criminal courts based on the same facts that constitute the alleged violation of the Code of Conduct.
 For more information on hazing, visit stophazing.org.